Ability and Difficulty Level

 Difficulty Level

-• Moderate: Trips rated Moderate have slightly harder routes and some base fitness in the trip activity is required.
-Keep in mind that some trips will not have a support van or require you to hike or bike a minimum distance from one hotel to another.
+• Moderate: Trips rated Moderate have slightly harder routes or have other aspects that are more difficult, such as not having a support van or requiring you to hike or bike a minimum distance from one hotel to another.

 • Difficult: Trips rated Difficult are our most difficult adventures.
 Although we do not expect you to be a strong athlete or in outstanding shape, we do expect you to be physically active on a regular basis and, perhaps more importantly, have the mental attitude that allows you to